mx419/ds1003_proj/README.md

     * It will save a pickle file, which contains the target word id list we need to find in Vocab_map_text file.

 2. Match targe word feature id with its real ngram
+    * findid.py is the python file to find real n-gram in vocab_map_text file.
+You can modify the path to run it.

 3. Run the following command, which will generate the AUC performance for each legal field and positive, negative word list in terminal.
 ``` sh